klaytn/klaytn-docs/docs/dapp/sdk/web3-js.md

 # introduction

 [web3.js](https://web3js.readthedocs.io/) is a JavaScript library that allows developers to interact with EVM-compatible blockchain networks like Klaytn.
-With Klaytn supporting features for[Ethereum Equivalence](https://medium.com/klaytn/using-ethereum-tools-in-klaytn-dc068d48de04), Ethereum tools such as web3.js can be used on Klaytn without any significant modifications.
+With Klaytn supporting features for [Ethereum Equivalence](https://medium.com/klaytn/using-ethereum-tools-in-klaytn-dc068d48de04), Ethereum tools such as web3.js can be used on Klaytn without any significant modifications.

 Thus, developers can leverage this compatibility and use the web3.js library to interact with a Klaytn node.